JaneliaSciComp/awesome-janelia-software/README.md

 *Image processing in the Dask/Python ecosystem*

+* [ClusterWrap](https://github.com/GFleishman/ClusterWrap) - Library for running Dask on the Janelia cluster
 * [dask-janelia](https://github.com/JaneliaSciComp/dask-janelia) - Library for running Dask on the Janelia cluster
 * [xarray-multiscale](https://github.com/JaneliaSciComp/xarray-multiscale) - Library for generating multiscale pyramids with Dask